awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-self-managed-nodes.md

    + **NodeAutoScalingGroupMinSize**: Enter the minimum number of nodes that your node Auto Scaling group can scale in to\.
    + **NodeAutoScalingGroupDesiredCapacity**: Enter the desired number of nodes to scale to when your stack is created\.
    + **NodeAutoScalingGroupMaxSize**: Enter the maximum number of nodes that your node Auto Scaling group can scale out to\.
    + **NodeInstanceType**: Choose an instance type for your nodes\.
-If your cluster is running on the AWS Cloud, then for more information, see [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
+If your cluster is running on the AWS Cloud, then for more information, see [Choose an optimal Amazon EC2 node instance type](choosing-instance-type.md)\.
 If your cluster is running on an Outpost, then you can only select an instance type that is available on your Outpost\.
    + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of a recent Amazon EKS optimized AMI for a variable Kubernetes version\.
 To use a different Kubernetes minor version supported with Amazon EKS, replace `1.XX` with a different [supported version](kubernetes-versions.md)\.
 We recommend specifying the same Kubernetes version as your cluster\.

      To use the Amazon EKS optimized accelerated AMI, replace `amazon-linux-2` with **amazon\-linux\-2\-gpu**\.
 To use the Amazon EKS optimized Arm AMI, replace `amazon-linux-2` with **amazon\-linux\-2\-arm64**\.